helenabutow/bunny/README.md

 A (likely incomplete) feature list:

 * config:
-    * Reconfiguration without redeploying Pods via ionotify
+    * Reconfiguration without redeploying Pods - Bunny detects changes in the config file (via inotify) and automatically reconfigures itself
 * ingress:
+    * Probe endpoints are based on Prometheus PromQL queries - this allows for more complex conditions to be expressed for startup, liveness, and readiness
 * egress:
-    * Performs HTTP GET, GRPC, TCP, and Exec probes
+    * Performs HTTP GET, GRPC, TCP, and Exec probe actions
+    * TCP probe actions support an Expect like conversation test instead of just a port open test
+    * The quantity of probe actions performed isn't limited to the number of probe endpoints
 * logging:
     * JSON or console formatted logs
     * different log levels for each component of Bunny (e.g. ingress and egress related code can have different logging levels)